Away With The Steiners

 There are some fantastic guide options on the island with Ariimoana Walkabouts, Maunga Tours and more.

-And if you’ve done it before and you are going it alone, set off earlier rather than later and always be sure to tell someone what you are doing.
+Or if you’ve done it before and you are going it without a guide, set off earlier rather than later and always be sure to tell someone what you are doing.
+It may be a small island but the jungle is extensive.
+And it isn’t a track we would class as ‘easy’.

 Read on for all the details about the Cross Island Walk in Rarotonga from start to finish.

-Finding the start of the hike to The Needle, Rarotonga
+Finding the Start of the Hike to The Needle, Rarotonga

 I suggest starting the hike from the north side of the island.
-(This gets the steepest climb out of the way first, and means you will finish the walk at the waterfall).
+This gets the steepest climb out of the way first, and means you will finish the walk at the waterfall.

 Opposite the entrance to Punanga Nui Market in town, there is a petrol station on the corner of the road heading away from the harbour (towards the back road).